savvasha/simple-event-summary-for-sportspress/readme.txt

 == Usage ==

 Once activated, the plugin automatically adds the event summary below the main event card for SportsPress events.
 You can customize what data will be shown at `SportsPress->Settings->Events->Event Summary`.
+Action Hooks:
+* `esfs_before_inner_event_summary` – Fires before the event summary table is rendered.
+Allows developers to inject custom table content at the top of the table.
+* `esfs_after_inner_event_summary` – Fires after the event summary table is rendered.
+Useful for appending additional table information at the end of the table.

 == Screenshots ==